 Will be set fifteen years in the future.

-New Reader Guide
+Spoiler-Heavy Reader Guide

 are organized by chapter and scene

-if you do not want spoilers.
+if you don't want spoilers.

 A Girl is surprised and horrified to discover she’s been added to a government watchlist and is considered a potential terrorist threat.
-The agent assigned to watch her is far more surprised to learn she is haunted by the ghost of Benjamin Franklin and that both the Girl and Ben are able to interact with an invisible personal data assistant installed directly into his brain.
+The agent assigned to watch her is far more surprised to learn she is haunted by the ghost of Benjamin Franklin, and that both the Girl and Ben are able to interact with an invisible personal data assistant installed directly into his brain.
 After a drinking bout ends badly, the Girl and the Fed angrily go their separate ways.
 (NOTE: The first 300 strips are being redrawn).